 We are committed to attracting and retaining high-performing employees through a diverse talent base and evaluating and promoting throughout our organization based on skills and performance.
-This is reinforced through our policy under our Code of Business Integrity to provide equal opportunity for everyone in recruiting, hiring, developing, promoting and compensating without regard to race, color, religion, sex (including pregnancy), sexual orientation, gender identity, ethnicity or national origin, citizenship, age, marital status, veteran status, genetic information or disability.
-Further, we have taken various steps to support our commitment to diversity including requiring all employees to undertake annual unconscious bias and inclusivity training and working to expand our diverse talent pool.
-Our workforce is represented by approximately 47 nationalities globally.
-Approximately 19% of our workforce are women, with 37% serving in management level roles and with half of our executive leadership team represented by women, and approximately 22% of our U.S. employees are veterans.
+This is reinforced through our policy under our Code of Business Integrity to provide equal opportunity for everyone in recruiting, hiring, developing, promoting and compensating without regard to race, color, religion, sex, sexual orientation, national origin, citizenship, age, marital status, veteran status or disability.
+Our workforce is represented by approximately 51 nationalities globally.
+Approximately 23% of our U.S. employees are veterans; and approximately 20% of our workforce are women, with 36% serving in management level roles and with half of our executive leadership team represented by women.
 In addition, our workforce includes racial and ethnic diversity across our global operations.